projectcalico/calicoctl/docs/LearnCalico.md

 <!--
-*** Link to etcd.
-Short description of how example below has etcd running on single host where the host is the ETCD_AUTHORITY.
+*** Short description of how example below has etcd running on single host where the host is the ETCD_AUTHORITY.
 Other hosts access data by connecting to the host over port 2379.***

 ***TODO: Link to more detailed reading about Calico networking?***

-Diagram?: [Host machine box [Orchestrator [calico/node]] [calicoctl]] where calicoctl
-         has line to calicoctl with "configures" text.
 -->

 ## Anatomy of calico/node